-Their product allows you to start with a smaller dose (50mg/capsule), which would come in handy if other supplements you take already contain HLA .
+Their product allows you to start with a smaller dose (50mg/capsule), which would come in handy if other supplements you take already contain HLA.
 You can get 60 capsules for under $9, or 120 capsules for under $16.

 On a per-gram basis, it’s not as good of a deal as Double Wood, but you have the flexibility of a smaller dose, fewer capsules, and MSM for extra joint support.

-Solgar’s Collagen and HLA combined product 120mg of HLA per tablet along with a gram of various collagen products.
-Again, I like the idea of combining the two supplements because collagen can also help with skin and joint health.
+Solgar’s Collagen and HLA combined product 120mg of HLA per tablet along with a gram of various collagen products and vitamin C. I like the idea of combining the two supplements because collagen can also help with skin and joint health.

 Every capsule has 60mg of HLA, along with over 100mg of collagen.
 While that’s a very small dose, there is interesting research on even lower doses of collagen.